ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_vEdge20.md

 ### Installing certificates and activating the vEdge

 1. Type `vshell` and  enter `scp admin@192.168.0.6:ROOTCA.pem .` to copy the ROOTCA.pem certificate to the vEdge.
 Commands can be copy-pasted now since we have SSH'd in to the vEdge (there is a dot at the end of the scp command).
-Enter `yes` when prompted and enter the password of vManage (i.e. admin)
+Enter `yes` when prompted and enter the password of vManage (i.e. admin).
+Exit when done with this step.
     ```
     vshell
     scp admin@192.168.0.6:ROOTCA.pem .